LukeAShields/BetasharesTakeHome/README.md

 <h2> Betashares Take Home Assignment </h2>
 <p>This repo contains a simple script that calculates the return of an index, allowing for stock splits and ticker changes.
-It can be run from the command line by passing the relevant index and timeframe as arguments.Valid timeframes include:
+It can be run from the command line by passing the relevant index and timeframe as arguments.
+Valid timeframes include:
 <ul>
     <li>1 day</li>
     <li>5 days</li>